-Junk Broken Mirrors & Glass Panels in Singapore - A Quick Guide
+Junk Broken Glass in Singapore - A Quick Guide

 - Junk Value

 To junk broken mirrors and glass panels in Singapore isn’t as simple as dumping it in the bin chute.
-Whether it’s a cracked mirror, a shattered glass tabletop, or a wardrobe door with a glass panel — improper disposal can pose serious hazards and even attract fines of up to $2,000.
+Whether it’s a cracked mirror, a shattered glass tabletop, or a wardrobe door with a glass panel — improper disposal can pose serious hazards and even attract fines.

 So... can you just leave it at the lift lobby?